-The School of Sciences during the online visit described the availability of computer laboratories, library and the teaching and learning resources, which were accessible even during the time of the pandemic.
-Students appear satisfied with the program, the teaching staff, and their interactions with the teaching staff.
-All regulations supporting student progress and satisfaction monitoring are in place.
-Overall, the teaching and learning, physical and human resources are adequate to support the current needs of the study program of the School although the students do not have access to Mac OS and a data hub for such a data intensive MSc course.
+The School of Sciences during the online visit described the availability of the server and VPN access to the School, as well as online library and the teaching and learning resources, which can be accessible from anywhere anytime.
+Overall, the teaching and learning, physical and human resources are adequate to support the current needs of the study program of the School, although the EEC recommends a review of the learning management platforms and the clear methodology and pedagogy of the MSc provision online.
 If the college plans to increase its program intake, it is important to assess its resources and conduct the necessary adjustments.